Minimum alveolar concentration: Factors affecting MAC

 Certain physiological and pathological states may alter MAC.
 For example, MAC increases with hyperthermia and hypernatremia.
-Conversely, anemia, hypercarbia, hypoxia, hypothermia, hypotension (MAP < 40 mmHg), and pregnancy seem to decrease MAC.
-Duration of anesthesia, gender seem to have little effect on MAC.
+Conversely, anemia, hypercarbia, hypoxia, hypothermia, hypotension (MAP less than 40mmHg), and pregnancy seem to decrease MAC.
+Duration of anesthesia and biological sex seem to have little effect on MAC.

 Age has been shown to affect MAC.
-MAC begins to rise at one month of age with a peak at approximately 6 months of age.
+MAC begins to rise at one month of age with a peak at approximately 6 months of age (i.e., greater anaesthetic concentration is required to reach the effective anaesthetic dose).
 There is a subsequent steady decline in MAC with increasing age, with the exception of another peak during puberty.
 There is a linear model that describes the change in MAC of approximately 6% per decade of age.

 Medications, illicit drugs, and prior substance use history have also been found to affect MAC.
 For example, acute use of amphetamines, cocaine, ephedrine, and chronic use of alcohol increase MAC.
 Whereas, administration of propofol, etomidate, barbiturates, benzodiazepines, ketamine, opiates, local anesthetics, lithium, verapamil, and alpha 2-agonists (dexmedetomidine, clonidine) decrease MAC.
 Acute alcohol intoxication and chronic amphetamine use have also been found to decrease MAC.

 MAC values are additive.
 For instance, when applying 0.3 MAC of drug X and 1 MAC of drug Y the total MAC achieved is 1.3 MAC.
 In this way nitrous oxide is often used as a "carrier" gas to decrease the anesthetic requirement of other drugs.